siyang-jiang/Lancelot/README.md

 ## Update
 - Hope to provide code ocean link soon.
 - 🔥🔥 We have already passed the code testing in the code ocean.
-- 🔥🔥 We provide a new script for excuting Lancelot.
+- 🔥🔥 We provide a new end-to-end script for excuting Lancelot.
 Please find run.sh.

  Note that specify your GPU architecture (e.g. 75 is for T4, 89 is for 4090) in CMAKE (Line 32 in run.sh).
 ```